The Lytle Center for Pregnancy & Newborns

-- Social work and psychiatry services will provide screening and individualized care for women experiencing symptoms of postpartum depression.
+- Social work and psychiatry services will provide screening and individualized care for women experiencing symptoms of postpartum mood disorder.

 - Warm, living-room like gathering space for new moms, infants and families to rest, breastfeed, and connect with other new moms and families.

-- Outside playground for toddlers and children and covered, warm, outside seating area for families.
+- Outside play area for toddlers and children and outside seating area for families.

 - One phone number to call for help finding women, infants and children’s providers and services at Swedish : 206-386-BABY.